7 Amazing Tea and Honey Combinations

 Honey and Flavored or Herbal Tea

 Get creative!
 Pair Basswood, Holly, Eucalyptus, Citrus or Blueberry honey with different herbal or fruit-flavored teas, or try Meadowfoam or Gallberry honey to add sweet vanilla and cinnamon notes to flavored teas.
-Toss in some ginger root.
-This is where you’ll want to share your experience with other tea-lovers on our reviews page!

 Is Honey in Tea Bad for You?